skylarweaver/pod-verifier/README.md

 1. **Paste POD JSON**: Copy and paste your POD JSON into the textarea
 2. **Click Verify**: Press the "Verify POD 🐸" button to start verification
 3. **View Results**: See detailed verification results with metadata and entries
+4. **Explore POD Data**: Click "View POD Data" to see enhanced, categorized display
+5. **Share POD**: Use the "Share POD" button to generate a shareable link

 ### Sample PODs